 Stars such as Ferenc Puskas would depart to Real Madrid, while Sandor Kocsis went to Barcelona, with each making a name for himself.
 The break-up of Honved resulted in Ferencvaros taking over the baton to become the greatest side in Hungary.
 One of the greatest players from Ferencvaros is Florian Albert, who won the Ballon d’Or in 1967 ahead of Bobby Charlton.
 If you fancy your chances with Ferencvaros according to bookmakers, then you can also bet at a number of popular and trustworthy online casinos.

-What are the prospects of Ferencvaros this year?
+What are the prospects of Ferencvaros in the Champions League?

 There’s no escaping the gigantic task facing the Hungarian club as they prepare to take on Europe’s elite.
 There is no running away from the huge financial gap between the sides they will face.
 However, the club and country will be passionate about a return to the Champions League, with Debrecen being the last representative of Hungarian football during the 2009-10 season.